close

 Iranian celebrities, anything for International recognition

-WANA (Mar 05) – In an age where social media is the main source of information for people everywhere in the world, celebrities and influencers have received a wide platform to perform on.
+WANA (Mar 05) – In an age where social media is the primary source of information for people everywhere in the world, celebrities and influencers have received a comprehensive platform to perform on.

-While some use this platform to spread positivity others become a tool of capitalism.
-Many countries have ratified guidelines and laws to prevent these celebrities of taking advantage of their fame, holding them liable when misleading people who look up to them.
+While some use this platform to spread positivity, others become a tool of capitalism.
+Many countries have ratified guidelines and laws to prevent these celebrities from taking advantage of their fame, holding them liable when misleading people who look up to them.

-Iran like everywhere else has a number of these celebrities and influencers that use any means to be seen and raise their fame.
-However, in Iran things work differently.
-As the Islamic Republic has been a constant target for western media since its formation 44 years ago, the rise to fame outside its borders have several conditions.
+Like everywhere else, Iran has several celebrities and influencers that use any means to be seen and raise their fame.
+However, in Iran, things work differently.
+As the Islamic Republic has been a constant target for Western media since its formation 44 years ago, the rise to fame outside its borders has several conditions.

-The key to support these personalities abroad is for them to stand against their country and everything it represents.
+The key to supporting these personalities abroad is for them to stand against their country and everything it represents.

 Iranian celebrities.
 Prominent figures with the least social function.
 Social Media / WANA News Agency